-Children from Reception through to Year Two follow the Read Write Inc programme (RWI) developed by Ruth Miskin, which helps children learn to read whilst also developing a wide range of vocabulary and encouraging a love of stories.
-The programme teaches children the sounds in English, the letters that represent them, and how to form the letters when writing.
-The programme is delivered by trained teachers and TA's daily and it is streamed to ensure that the children are being taught the sounds they are ready for.
+Starting from Reception, children follow the Read, Write, Inc. programme (RWI) developed by Ruth Miskin, until they complete the grey level.
+This helps children learn to read whilst also developing a wide range of vocabulary and encouraging a love of stories.
+The programme teaches children how to read phonemes with the corresponding graphemes as well as how to form the letters when writing.
+The programme is delivered by trained staff daily and children are regularly assessed to check that they are being taught the sounds they are ready for.
 RWI includes reading books, written using only the letters they have learnt at each level (and a small number of separately taught tricky words).
 The children will quickly feel confident and successful.
-Although this programme is predominantly aimed at Early Readers, it is also a used in our school for children new to English or that have significant gaps in their phonetic understanding.
+Although this programme is predominantly aimed at Early Readers, it is also used in our school for children new to English or that have significant gaps in their phonetic understanding.
 For children who need additional support, we provide Fast Track Tutoring which breaks down Read Write Inc. Phonics into small, incremental steps to support children who need extra time - including those who have SEND.

-As well as the RWI programme, each class teacher will be reading a book for pleasure to engage the children in a number of different texts.
-Each day they also have a around 15mins session where they are able to explore a text in more detail.
-The teacher will provide opportunities to incorporate comprehension skill, development of vocabulary, previously taught SPAG, exposure to different text types and their features as well as developing intonation when reading aloud.
+As well as the RWI programme, each class teacher will deliver a daily reading and writing lesson aimed at engaging the children in a variety of different texts.
+The teacher will provide opportunities to incorporate comprehension skills, development of vocabulary, previously taught SPaG, exposure to different text types and their features as well as developing intonation when reading aloud.
 Within this 'English Week' the children will also be given opportunities to write short pieces linked to the text.